bourgeoisrebel/everywhere-www/content/post/hugowhoknew.md

 ---
-title: "Building the Hugo MVP on Azure Static Web Apps"
+title: "First steps in to the world of building a small company website"
 date: 2020-06-16T21:39:53+01:00
 draft: false
 toc: true